 Like all people, those who have schizophrenia can experience other illnesses.
-However, people with schizophrenia tend to be more susceptible to particular diseases than people in the general population.
-The term comorbidity refers to disorders, whether medical or psychiatric, that coexist with schizophrenia.
-Medical comorbidity is associated with poor physical as well as mental health.
+The term comorbidity refers to disorders, whether medical or psychiatric, that coexists with schizophrenia.
+Medical comorbidity can be associated with poor physical health as a result of mental health problems.
 For example, some people with schizophrenia have an inactive lifestyle as a result of their disorder.
-This in turn can lead to obesity, and obesity leads to various health problems.
-So, the psychiatric disorder and medical problems are interrelated.
+This is in turn can lead to obesity, and obesity leads to various health problems.
+So, the psychiatric disorder and medical problems can be interrelated.

-Nearly fifty percent of individuals with schizophrenia have a related illness, whether they are being treated as inpatients or outpatients.
-Susceptibility to disease increases with age for everyone.
-On average, people with schizophrenia have a ten to fifteen year shorter life expectancy than the general population, living to approximately sixtyone years of age.
-The rate of death from natural causes (e.g., disease) is twice as high for people with schizophrenia.
-Eighty percent of deaths by natural causes are due to cardiovascular disease, respiratory disease, or cancer.
-More than sixty percent of deaths are smoking related.
+As with the general population, susceptibility to physical health issues increases with age.
+However, people with schizophrenia have a 10-15-year shorter life expectancy than the general population, living to approximately 61 years of age.
+The rate of death from natural causes (i.e., disease) is twice as high for people with schizophrenia.
+80% of deaths by natural causes are due to cardiovascular disease, respiratory disease, or cancer.
+More than 60% of deaths are smoking related.